New Mexico: Transportation

 In this photo, the Mexico–United States border divides Sunland Park and the Mexican state of Chihuahua.

 New Mexico has long been an important corridor for trade and migration.
 The builders of the ruins at Chaco Canyon also created a radiating network of roads from the mysterious settlement.
 Chaco Canyon's trade function shifted to Casas Grandes in the present-day Mexican state of Chihuahua; however, north–south trade continued.
-The pre-Columbian trade with Mesoamerican cultures included northbound exotic birds, seashells and copper.
+Ancient Indigenous trade with Mesoamerican cultures included northbound exotic birds, seashells, and copper.
 Turquoise, pottery, and salt were some of the goods transported south along the Rio Grande.
 Present-day New Mexico's pre-Columbian trade is especially remarkable for being undertaken on foot.
 The north–south trade route later became a path for horse-drawn colonists arriving from New Spain as well as trade and communication; later called El Camino Real de Tierra Adentro, it was among the four "royal roads" that were crucial lifelines to Spanish colonial possessions in North America.